DEFRA/ffc-development-guide/docs/create-a-new-service/ado.md

 These pipelines are responsible for not only deploying applications, but for provisioning and configuring the Azure environments the service run in.

-> For services using ADP, the CI/CD pipelines are created automatically.
-Infrastructure and configuration are managed differently in ADP.
-See their [documentation](https://defra.github.io/adp-documentation/) for more information.

 ## Pipeline categories